Kac-Moody symmetric spaces: Abstract

 \section{Abstract}

 In the present article we introduce and study a class of topological reflection spaces that we call Kac--Moody symmetric spaces.
-These are associated with split real Kac--Moody groups and generalize Riemannian symmetric spaces of non-compact type.
+These are associated with split real Kac--Moody groups and generalize Riemannian symmetric spaces of non-compact split type.

-Based on preliminary work by the third-named author we observe that in a non-spherical Kac--Moody symmetric space there exist pairs of points that do not lie on a common geodesic; however, any two points can be connected by a chain of geodesic segments.
+Based on work by the third-named author we observe that in a non-spherical Kac--Moody symmetric space there exist pairs of points that do not lie on a common geodesic; however, any two points can be connected by a chain of geodesic segments.
 We moreover classify maximal flats in Kac--Moody symmetric spaces and study their intersection patterns, leading to a classification of global and local automorphisms.
 Some of our methods apply to general topological reflection spaces beyond the Kac--Moody setting.

 Unlike Riemannian symmetric spaces, non-spherical non-affine irreducible Kac--Moody symmetric spaces also admit an invariant causal structure.
 For causal and anti-causal geodesic rays with respect to this structure we find a notion of asymptoticity, which allows us to define a future and past boundary of such Kac--Moody symmetric space.
-We show that these boundaries carry a natural simplicial structure and are simplicially isomorphic to the halves of the geometric realization of the twin buildings of the underlying split real Kac--Moody group.
-We also show that every automorphism of the symmetric space is uniquely determined by the induced simplicial automorphism of the future and past boundary.
+We show that these boundaries carry a natural polyhedral cell structure and are cellularly isomorphic to geometric realizations of the two halves of the twin buildings of the underlying split real Kac--Moody group.
+We also show that every automorphism of the symmetric space is uniquely determined by the induced cellular automorphism of the future and past boundary.

 The invariant causal structure on a non-spherical non-affine irreducible Kac--Moody symmetric space gives rise to an invariant pre-order on the underlying space, and thus to a subsemigroup of the Kac--Moody group.
-For many Kac--Moody symmetric spaces including the $E_n$-series, $n \geq 10$, we establish that this pre-order is actually a partial order .
-The case of general Kac--Moody symmetric spaces remains open.

-We conclude that while in some aspects Kac--Moody symmetric spaces closely resemble Riemannian symmetric spaces, in other aspects they behave similarly to ordered affine hovels, their non-Archimedean cousins.
+We conclude that while in some aspects Kac--Moody symmetric spaces closely resemble Riemannian symmetric spaces, in other aspects they behave similarly to {\em masures}, their non-Archimedean cousins.